AdamPflug/express-brute/README.md

 	- `ignoreIP`            Disregard IP address when matching requests if set to `true`.
 Defaults to `false`.
 - `reset(ip, key, next)`    Resets the wait time between requests back to its initial value.
 You can pass `null` for `key` if you want to reset a request protected by `protect`.
-- `getIPFromRequest(req)`   Uses the current proxy trust settings to get the current IP from a request object

 Built-in Failure Callbacks
 ---------------------------